 3mm bleed for packaging & paper parts

-The easiest way is to follow the link from your quote email which will take you to a page that lists only the relevant templates to your specific order.
+All of our disc, packaging and paper parts have their own design templates.
+These templates can be downloaded from the templates section of our website.
+The easiest way to find the correct templates for your order is to follow the link from your quote email which will take you to a page that lists only the relevant templates to your specific order.

 All your images and graphics should be 300 dpi (Print Resolution).